 - Very limited adoption by the VPN industry (at least for now).

 - No support for TCP.

 Setup: WireGuard is not included in any operating system.
-This will likely change over time when it is included in the kernel for Linux, Mac OS, and mobile devices.
+This will likely change over time when it is included in the kernel for Linux, Mac OS, and perhaps with some mobile operating systems.
 A very limited number of VPNs support WireGuard – check with the provider for setup instructions.